chyovev/ypetrov/README.md

 > **NB!** Classes which can be commented on should implement the **CommentableInterface**.

+### Controllers
+All controllers extend either the `CommentableController` class (which in turn extends `AppController`) or the `AppController` itself.
+Both these classes are abstract and hold methods and properties which can be used across all controllers.
+For instance, the array property `$globalModels` in `AppController` stores all [Doctrine models](#models-doctrine-classes) which are needed on most pages (such as loading data for the navigation).
+They get initialized on Controller load.
+> **NB!** Models which are to be used only per-controller are declared in the `$models` array property of said controller.

+Each request loads up only its corresponding controller (if any).
+Abstract controllers are loaded automatically using the `autoload` declaration in `composer.json`.
+The downside to that is that `autoload` cannot “see” newly introduced abstract controllers: `composer dump-autoload` needs to be executed first.

+### Views
+To improve readability in the **Views** part of the MVC architectural pattern, all templates use [Smarty](https://github.com/smarty-php/smarty) PHP template engine.
+> **NB!** Since Smarty requires PHP version no greater than 7.4, the same applies to the current project, too.

 ### PHPMailer
 Currently data is mostly read _from_ the database.
 The only classes which support dynamical creation of new records are **Comment** and **ContactMessage**, both of which have their own event subscribers which listen for two events:
 - **prePersist** – to do some basic validation
 - **postPersist** – to send an email notification to the administrators about new messages using the [PHPMailer library](https://github.com/PHPMailer/PHPMailer) (*administrators’ email addresses are stored in a separate table, `configs`*).

-> SMTP settings are stored in the `config.php` file having separate declarations for development and production environments.
+> SMTP settings are stored in the `src/core/SMTPConfig.php` file having separate declarations for development and production environments.
 If there’s a mail failure, the end user does not get notified about it – instead, the error gets logged using a simple error loggng class – [Logger](#logger).

-### MVC
-The project uses some sort of a simplified MVC design pattern inspired by [this](https://code.tutsplus.com/tutorials/organize-your-next-php-project-the-right-way--net-5873) article:

-- **Models** are found in `/resources/doctrine/src` folders
-- **Controllers** are all php files in the `/public` folder
-- **Views** are located in `/resources/templates`

-**Routes** are declared in the root `.htaccess` file which is not that flexible, but works for smaller projects like this one.

-### Smarty
-To improve readability in the **Views** part of the MVC architectural pattern, all templates use [Smarty](https://github.com/smarty-php/smarty) PHP template engine.
-> **NB!** Since Smarty requires PHP version no greater than 7.4, the same applies to the current project, too.

 ### Error logging
 There’s a simple custom `Logger` class which takes care of logging major (but not fatal) errors which may occur during execution, such as: